HOW TO WATERPROOF YOUR SHOES

-When you purchase Italian silk, suede, fish skin shoes or snakeskin, we recommend that you waterproof them before the first wear, because these materials are much more prone to be damaged if they get wet.
+When you purchase silk or suede shoes we recommend that you waterproof them before the first wear, because these materials are much more prone to be damaged if they get wet.
 Our other materials like soft leather can also be conditioned and waterproofed which will increase the longevity of the shoes, but it's not totally necessary.
 Materials like patent leather, shiny soft leather, sequins and hair shouldn't be waterproofed because it can ruin the finish of the material.

-Here are some important tips for when you're buying a waterproofer for your shoes.
+Here are a couple things to consider when buying a waterproofer for your shoes.

-Before you apply the waterproofer to the entire shoe, make sure you read the product to see if it will alter the colour of your shoes.
+Before you apply the waterproofer to the entire shoe, make sure you read the product to see if it will alter the color of your shoes.
 If you're uncertain, do a patch test on discreet part of the shoes first.
-There are also waterproofing products available that you can try to match to the colour of your shoes.
+There are also waterproofing products available that you can try to match to the color of your shoes.

 1. Make sure the shoes are clean.
 If they are new, just take a clean cloth wipe the shoes over, making sure there are no particles or dust on the shoe surface.
 If the shoes are old, make sure you properly clean the shoes.
 If they are old soft leather shoes that you have previously conditioned/waterproofed with creams, oils and/or beeswax, be sure to clean back that previous conditioning layer carefully before commencing the process again to prevent any buildup.
 In this case, make sure that the shoes are totally dry before applying any conditioner or waterproofer again.